egozverev/Should-It-Be-Executed-Or-Processed/README.md

   "Information Processing and Retrieval": {
     "descr": "This category includes classical NLP tasks that involve the handling, interpretation, and retrieval of information.
-It encompasses activities where the primary goal is to manage and utilize existing knowledge or data.", "Factual Question Answering": "Responding to queries with accurate, specific information based on available data or known facts.", "Text Summarization": "Condensing lengthy texts into concise summaries, capturing the essential points."
+It encompasses activities where the primary goal is to manage and utilize existing knowledge or data.", "Factual Question Answering": "Responding to queries with accurate, specific information based on available data or known facts.", "Text Summarization": "Condensing lengthy texts into concise summaries, capturing the essential points.", "Others..." : "..."
-     // more
 },
   "Creative and Generative Tasks": {
     "descr": "This category is for tasks that require the generation of new content or ideas.
-It emphasizes creativity, originality, and the ability to construct meaningful or aesthetically pleasing outputs.", "Artistic Concept Generation": "The creative process of coming up with concepts, themes, or inspiration for artistic endeavors, applicable to visual arts, music, writing, or other forms of artistic expression.", "Code Writing": "The task of creating software code, involving writing scripts or programs in various programming languages, focusing on aspects like functionality, efficiency, and readability."
+It emphasizes creativity, originality, and the ability to construct meaningful or aesthetically pleasing outputs.", "Artistic Concept Generation": "The creative process of coming up with concepts, themes, or inspiration for artistic endeavors, applicable to visual arts, music, writing, or other forms of artistic expression.", "Code Writing": "The task of creating software code, involving writing scripts or programs in various programming languages, focusing on aspects like functionality, efficiency, and readability.", "Others..." : "..."
-     // more
   },
   "Analytical and Evaluative Tasks": {
     "descr": "Tasks in this category require analysis, evaluation, or critical thinking.
-They involve interpreting information, making judgments, or providing reasoned arguments.", "Linguistic Analysis": "Analyzing grammatical, syntactic, and stylistic aspects of the text.", "Critical Review and Assessment": "Evaluating content, such as articles, books, or projects, for quality, coherence, and overall effectiveness, often providing constructive feedback."
+They involve interpreting information, making judgments, or providing reasoned arguments.", "Linguistic Analysis": "Analyzing grammatical, syntactic, and stylistic aspects of the text.", "Critical Review and Assessment": "Evaluating content, such as articles, books, or projects, for quality, coherence, and overall effectiveness, often providing constructive feedback.", "Others..." : "..."
-     // more
   }
 }
 ```